2024 United States presidential election in New Mexico: Analysis

 A Southwestern state, New Mexico is a moderately blue state.
 The last Republican to win the state's electoral votes was George W. Bush from neighboring Texas in 2004.
 Democrats have held all statewide offices since 2019, and Democratic presidential candidates have consistently won the state starting in 2008.

 New Mexico voted 7.5% to the left of the nation in this election, about 1 percent more Democratic than in 2020, during which it voted 6.3% to the left of the nation.
 Trump flipped majority-Hispanic Socorro County, becoming the first Republican to win the county since George H. W. Bush in 1988.
+Also, Trump won Lea County with 80.1% of the vote, marking the first time ever that a Republican presidential candidate won over 80% of any New Mexico county's vote.
+It also marked the first time any candidate of either party did so since 2008, when Barack Obama carried Taos County with nearly 82% of the vote.

 This is only the second time since statehood that New Mexico voted for the popular vote loser, after 1976, and the first time ever that it voted for a Democrat who lost the popular vote.
 Trump is the first president to win two terms without ever carrying New Mexico, since it became a state.
 This is the first election since 1976 that the state voted for the loser of both the popular and electoral vote.
 It is also the second time since statehood that it voted for a different candidate than Nevada, another Southwestern state, after 2000.